cms-opendata-workshop/workshop2022-lesson-ttbarljetsanalysis/_episodes/02-coffea-analysis.md

 > ## Plotting the final results
 >
 > [Here](https://cernbox.cern.ch/index.php/s/SPcoOLArZCFFupN) you can download a full `histograms.root`.
 It was obtained after 4 hours of running on a single computer.
+Of course, if you have some available space, you could download the files (the size is not terribly large, maybe around 60GB or so), and run much faster.
 It contains all the histograms produced by the analysis Processor.
 We have prepared a plotting script for you to see the results:
 >
 > ~~~
 > python plotme.py